jimhigson/oboe.js-dissertation/main/main.md

 tests than unit tests.
 The component tests do not take account of how the composition is drawn and predominantly examine the behaviour of the library through its public API.
-One exception is that the streamingXHR component is switched for a stub so that http traffic can be simulated.
+One exception is that the streamingXHR component is switched for a stub so that HTTP traffic can be simulated.

 At the apex of the test pyramid are a small number of *integration tests*.
 These verify Oboe as a black box without any knowledge of, or access to, the internals, using the same API as is exposed to application programmers.
 These tests are the most expensive to write but a small number are necessary in order to verify that Oboe works correctly end-to-end.
-Without access to the internals http traffic cannot be faked so before these tests are performed a corresponding REST service is started.
+Without access to the internals HTTP traffic cannot be faked so before these tests are performed a corresponding REST service is started.
 This test service is written using Node and returns known content progressively according to predefined timings, somewhat